Vauxhall Insignia Common Problems and Solutions

 Problem:

-The car has started to slow down, and you can hear an unpleasant squeaking noise coming from the rear of the car.
+The car has begun to slow down, and you can hear an unpleasant squeaking noise coming from the back of the car.

 Solution:

-This is a known problem with the Insignia and is being caused by the rear brakes binding.
-It usually affects older models with plenty of miles on the clock.
-You'll need to replace the brake pads and discs, but you'll find plenty on our website.
+This is a common issue with the Insignia caused by the rear brakes binding.
+It usually affects older models with many miles on the clock.
+You will need to replace the brake pads and discs, but you'll find plenty available on our website.

 Difficulty level